 4. Talk with Your Health Care Provider About What Matters to You

 In order for your health care providers to understand your wishes, communication is very important.
 Some health care providers will start the conversation with you, and others may wait for you to bring it up.
 Either way, it's important that you talk about this.The Conversation Project's "How to Talk to Your Doctor" guide may be a helpful resource.

-Also, don't be shy about asking your health care providers to include notes from your conversation in your electronic medical record.
+Also, we encourage you to ask your health care providers to include notes from your conversations in your electronic medical record.
 That way, other BIDMC and affiliated health care providers can retrieve this information, if necessary, in the future.